List of Traffic Fines and Rules in West Bengal 2026

 All vehicles

-New Traffic Rules In West Bengal Every Driver Should Follow
+New Traffic Rules in West Bengal Every Driver Should Follow

 Following the rules listed below helps you avoid hefty fines and reduces the risk of accidents on West Bengal roads.

 • Do not drive after consuming alcohol or drugs.
-Penalties include heavy fines and possible immediate jail time.
+Penalties include heavy fines and possible jail time.

 • Give right of way to pedestrians at zebra crossings and to cyclists where lanes are shared.

-How To Check And Pay E-Challan In West Bengal
+How to Check and Pay e-Challan in West Bengal

-Steps To Check E-Challan Online
+Steps to Check e-Challan Online

-2. Click on the 'Check Challan Status' tab on the homepage.
+2. Click on the Check Challan Status tab.

-4. Enter the system-generated captcha code accurately and click 'Get Detail'.
+4. Enter the captcha code and click Get Detail.

-Steps To Pay E-Challan Online
+Steps to Pay e-Challan Online

-3. Click 'Pay Now' and choose your preferred digital payment option such as net banking, UPI, debit card, or credit card.
+3. Click Pay Now and choose your preferred payment option such as net banking, UPI, debit card, or credit card.

 How Traffic Violations Affect Your Car Insurance